neondatabase/autoscaling/ARCHITECTURE.md

 The scheduler plugin is responsible for handling resource requests from the `autoscaler-agent`, capping increases so that node resources aren't overcommitted.

-The `autoscaler-agent` periodically reads from a metrics source in the VM (defined by the _informant_) and makes scaling decisions about the _desired_ resource allocation.
+The `autoscaler-agent` periodically reads from a metrics source in the VM (currently vector's `node_exporter`-like functionality) and makes scaling decisions about the _desired_ resource allocation.
 It then requests these resources from the scheduler plugin, and submits a patch request for its NeonVM to update the resources.

 The VM monitor is responsible for handling all of the resource management functionality inside the VM that the `autoscaler-agent` cannot.
 This constitutes handling upscales (eg. increasing Postgres